Philip Twining

-General Sir Philip Geoffrey Twining, KCMG, CB, MVO (7 September 1862 – 15 January 1920) was a Canadian soldier who served with the British Army in England, Canada, East Africa, India, and China.
+Major-General Sir Philip Geoffrey Twining, KCMG, CB, MVO (7 September 1862 – 15 January 1920) was a Canadian soldier who served with the British Army in England, Canada, East Africa, India, and China.

 Education

 Twining was born in 1862.
 He enrolled at the Royal Military College of Canada in Kingston, Ontario from 1880 to 1883, student # 88.

 Military service

-He was commissioned as an officer with the Royal Engineers in 1886, and served in India from 1887 to 1891.
+He was commissioned as an officer, with the rank of lieutenant, with the Royal Engineers in January 1886, and served in India from 1887 to 1891.
 He was sent to Mombasa for a year to survey a railway route to Lake Victoria Nyanza.
 As a Lieutenant, he was an instructor and later as a Captain a professor in military engineering at the Royal Military College of Canada from 1895 to 1899.
 He performed engineering, railway and survey work in India during the years from 1899 to 1914, but was in January 1901 appointed a Special service officer to serve on the British Military Staff in China during the Boxer Rebellion.
 He was mentioned in despatches by Major-General O'Moore Creagh, commander of the British force in China, for his work with the Chinese railways, and was commended ″for his skill in originally organizing the Locomotive Department, patching up engines, &c, with scant materials, and in record time″.

 During the First World War, he was Adjutant of the British First Army.
 He served as Director of Fortification and Works at the War Office 1918–20.
+He was promoted to substantive major general in January 1917.